metarush/data-mapper/README.md

 # metarush/data-mapper

-A generic data mapper (or data access layer) library that can act as a layer between database and repositories/services.
+A generic data access layer for basic CRUD operations.
+Can act as a layer between database and repositories/services.

 ---